 Revolut - the UK based digital only bank unicorn - had been quieter for several months, its global expansion plans somewhat stalled.
 But today, it announced that it is going ahead with expanding into 24 new markets through a new global deal with Visa.
 It aims to hire 3,500 additional staff by next summer as part of this push, from its current 1,500 employees.
-Revolut is one of the strongest contenders in the war to the One Financial Bundle to Rule Over Money.
+Revolut is one of the strongest contenders in the war to build the One Financial Bundle to Rule Over Money.

 Revolut is currently active in Europe and Australia, but with this partnership will be running in several new countries: Brazil, Canada, Japan, New Zealand, Russia, Singapore, and the US within months.
 More countries will be added next year in Latin America and Asia.
 The company is also looking to raise $500m this year, having raised $250m last year at a $1.7 billion valuation.